OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-06.md

 ## Numbers 6:1

-The Lord spoke again to Moses, saying,
+The Lord then spoke to Moses once more, saying,

 ## Numbers 6:2